FAQs

 Back to top

-Z-STOP Zinc Strip (50 Foot Roll) For Roof Moss Control Is:
+Z-STOP Zinc Strip (50 Foot Roll) For Roof Moss Control:

-• Completely safe for roofing shingles (unless you're fungus, moss, algae or mildew)
+• Completely safe for roofing shingles, unless you are moss, algae, or fungus.

-• Safer and works better than roof cleaning with chemical moss control or moss killer
+• Safer and more effective than chemical moss control or moss killers used in roof cleaning.

-• Applied on any roofing material made of composition, flat tile, metal, shingles or cedar shakes
+• Applicable on any roofing material, including composition, flat tile, metal, shingles, or cedar shakes.